 Just remember that as homeschoolers, we don’t have to copy what has evolved in Waldorf classrooms.
 We can consider our children before us and create blocks to meet their particular needs.
 Here is an even better starting point for homeschoolers: The Three Stages of the Waldorf Curriculum.

 For resources, where do you begin to look?
 The library, online Waldorf groups, Waldorf curriculum.
-If you’re interested in my planning guide, I provide a full page grid listing the blocks and my suggested resources for each grade, 1-8.
-You can find more details and a sample grid here: Waldorf Homeschooling Simplified.
+If you’re interested in my planning guide, I provide a full-page grid listing the blocks and my suggested resources for each grade, 1-8.
+You can find more details and a sample grid here: Homeschool Simplicity Bundle.

 Fair warning: this is the step where some of us can get hung up searching for the “best” (read “perfect”) resources for each block!
 Don’t let yourself fall into that trap.
 In reality, you probably only need 2 to 3 resources per block.